British Muslim Podcasters: Gender Dynamics, Commodification, and Displacement of Traditional Islamic Authority

 Our research also identified differences between Muslim male and female podcasters in the ways males speak about women on male-hosted podcasts.
 Popular male-led platforms often have a particular of view of Muslim women and their role in society and discuss male-female dynamics within the paradigm of aggressive masculinity movements such the “Muslim Red Pill” phenomenon, also referred to as “The Muslim Manosphere” or “Alt-Wallahs.”
 These online Muslim communities of men are highly mobilised, engaged and frequently angry about not being able to carve out their own space within the West’s “culture wars,” where debates about gender, race, multiculturalism, and religion have been cast as crises.
 Perhaps the best known in this genre is Mohammed Hijab and his friend and collaborator ‘Ali Dawah.’
 Both have a substantial following on their different social media channels and are known for their combative styles when engaging non-Muslims in Speakers Corner in Hyde Park, London.
 Their rising popularity has also incentivised intra-Muslim confrontation and cancel-culture, while obfuscating important debates with disinformation.

 In an interesting convergence of this highly contested topical theme with the freedom that podcasts offer to discuss and explore issues in a more laid-back and curated space, Fatima Barkatulla recounted to us her decision to accept the invitation of Tammy Peterson to appear on her (eponymous) podcast where the two had a wide ranging and extensive discussion on gender roles and faith.
-Despite Peterson’s professional association with and support for her husband, Jordan Peterson (a prominent anti-Muslim and white supremacist voice, not to mention an emphatic supporter of Israel’s genocide) Barkatulla felt that she was able to peel away from all of this and engage in an authentic woman-to-woman conversation.
+Despite Peterson’s professional association with and support for her husband, Jordan Peterson, a prominent voice associated with white supremacist and anti-Muslim stances, Barkatulla wanted instead to focus on engaging in an authentic woman-to-woman conversation.
 In her words:

 ‘I thought, look, I am not going to follow the brothers’ approach to this interaction … I actually like her and I am just going to have a really authentic conversation.
 I’m going to listen, and speak, and not try to direct it too much.’
 (FB interview with KE, July 2023).